FoalTS/foal/docs/authentication-and-access-control/permissions-and-authorization.md

 - The user has the required permission.
 - The user belongs to a group that has the required permission.

-## Creating users with groups and permissions with a Shell Script (CLI)
+## Creating Users with Groups and Permissions with a Shell Script (CLI)

 ```sh
 npm run build:scripts